 David Lankester is from the South West of England and has been teaching for eight years.
 After completing his degree, he moved to Thailand to begin his teaching career.
 After a few years of experience teaching in private schools, David was chosen to train new teachers for a major language school in Bangkok.
 This experience taught David the value of self and peer reflection when it came to planning and executing a good, engaging lessons.
 Next, David spent a year and a half managing a new and upcoming language school, but he decided that this position was not fulfilling his passion for teaching and so he decided to return to the classroom.
 David taught for a year in a prominent International School in Bangkok before making the move to Raffles American School.
 He is excited to have the opportunity to create a fun and interactive learning environment for his students.

 Rebecca Wright attended the University of the Pacific in California, USA, with a full sports scholarship, after finishing her career as a professional water polo athlete for the Canadian National team.
 She is from Ontario, Canada and has been teaching for 4 years.
 Rebecca graduated in 2015 with a Bachelor’s degree in Multiple Subject and Special Education, and a Master’s degree in Curriculum and Instruction.
+She was awarded Most Outstanding Graduate by the University of Pacific.
 While working towards her M. A., Rebecca gained an immense amount of theoretical and practical experience as a graduate teaching assistant for the two courses Teaching English Language Learners and Literacy Development at the University of the Pacific.
 These two courses focused on effective ways to meet the needs of English Learners through studying, developing, and implementing appropriate strategies and approaches for developing language proficiency.
 While working in Thailand, she has had many different titles, such as the Head of Kindergarten Curriculum Coordinator and Head of Science Curriculum Coordinator, and she has gained a lot of experience from working with many different grade levels.
 Her teaching philosophy is to facilitate the acquisition of lifelong learning skills and to create a learning environment that fosters the intrinsic motivation to explore and to lead.